VarashDev/AVDOCS/src/content/docs/starlight/github.md

 Select "Add remote from GitHub".
 Choose the one you created for this project.
 After it type in the Repository name.
-Hit the Commit button.
-In the COMMIT_EDITMSG type in "initial commit" and press the Enter.
+Type in Commit message and hit the Commit button.
-Click Publish button.
+Click the Publish button.

 ### push error
 ```